jlaing700/electrical-workflow-intro/README.md

 Note: There are two methods in which you can publish your work through Github.
 1. Using Git Bash CD (Command Prompts)
-2. Using GitHub Desktop app and GitHub website.
+2. Using GitHub Desktop app and/or GitHub website.

 Pick whichever you're comfortable with.
-If you're not a coding person, I recommend using the simple GitHub Desktop method.
+If you're not a coding person, I recommend using method 2.

-Make sure you have created a GitHub account before you start.
+Make sure you have created a GitHub account before you start and have it shared with one of the electrical to be added to Mechatronics GitHub organization.

 # 1. GitHub-Work-Flow-Intro-Project using Git Bash
 Add a .txt file telling club members about you and what your goals are for Fall 2022 semester